 - Front and rear disc brakes

-Sixty years later, it still retains its classic look but now comes with modern features like anti-lock brakes and front suspension.
+Sixty years later, it retains its classic look but comes with modern features like anti-lock brakes and front suspension.
 Here are some of the key characteristics of the Honda Monkey:

 - A 125 cc engine with a power delivery of 9hp at 7000 RPM